 Providing supplemental foods, health referrals and social services along with nutrition education, and breastfeeding education and support.

-More fruits and veggies coming soon to your WIC benefits.
-Starting with June, women and children get a temporary increase to $35 per month for 4 months.
-CANNED fruits and veggies will be added to help you stock up.
-Use your WIC app to scan the UPC to check if an item is allowable.
-Be sure to redeem your full higher amount each month
+More fruits and vegetables still coming your way each month.
+The temporary increase has been extended until 9/30/22 with new amounts for women and children.
+Select from fresh, frozen, canned fruits and/or vegetables.
+Use your MyOKWIC app to scan the UPC to check if an item is allowable.
+Be sure to redeem your full higher amount each month.

 WIC is a USDA Food and Nutrition Service that is federally funded and provides supplemental nutritious foods, referrals to health and social services, nutrition education, and breastfeeding education and support.